 When finding suspected non-compliance that is deemed as "minor", the Swedish MSA sometimes only sends out an administrative "warning" or "observation", informing the manufacturer that minor non-compliance has been detected and that it should be corrected.
 "Minor" non-compliance can for example be small mistakes or problems in the technical documentation.

-Short picture of enforcement approach for Ecodesign in The Netherlands
+Short picture of enforcement approach in Slovenia